janavipandole/Hacktoberfest2025-Foodie/README.md

 ## ❄️ Winter Of Code Social 2025
 This project is excited to be a part of **Winter Of Code Social 2025**!
-Contribute awesome pull requests, learn new technologies, and become a part of the open-source community.!
+Contribute awesome pull requests, learn new technologies, and become a part of the open-source community.
 Whether you’re a beginner or a pro, this is your chance to grow and collaborate with developers around the world.
 👉 **Register here:** [woc.codesocial.tech](https://woc.codesocial.tech/)